-Lauren Stillwell, Program Officer Lauren manages The Women’s Foundation’s workforce development and financial education and asset-building programs, and the Early Care and Education Funders Collaborative.
+Lauren Stillwell, Program Officer Lauren manages Stepping Stones, The Women’s Foundation’s economic security grantmaking initiative.
+Her portfolio includes workforce development, asset building, and early care and education.
+In this role, she manages the Early Care and Education Funders Collaborative, and serves on the Steering Committee of the Greater Washington Workforce Development Collaborative.
 Prior to joining The Women’s Foundation, Lauren managed grantmaking and donor engagement at The Community Foundation for Montgomery County, an affiliate of The Community Foundation for the National Capital Region.
-Her experience includes extensive work with safety net programs, and nonprofit capacity building.
-Lauren has also served on the Steering Committee of Nonprofit Montgomery, an affiliate of the Nonprofit Roundtable of Greater Washington, working to increase the collective strength, visibility and influence of the nonprofit sector.
-She currently serves on the Board of Directors of Project Create, a nonprofit providing arts education opportunities for DC children and youth experiencing homelessness and poverty.
+She has served on the steering committee of Nonprofit Montgomery, an affiliate of the Nonprofit Roundtable of Greater Washington, working to increase the collective strength, visibility and influence of the nonprofit sector.
+She currently serves on the board of directors of Project Create, a nonprofit providing arts education opportunities for DC children and youth experiencing homelessness and poverty.
 Lauren holds a bachelor’s degree in cultural anthropology from the College of the Holy Cross.

-Farrell Barnes, Development Manager Farrell manages the Foundation’s philanthropic and donor programs as well as fundraising events and appeals.
-She comes to The Women’s Foundation with over five years of development and special events experience.
-She most recently worked as the director of alumni relations and advancement assistant at Norwood School in Bethesda and has also supported the development office at Georgetown Visitation Preparatory School.
-She is an active member of the Junior League of Washington and the Jete Society of The Washington Ballet.
-Farrell graduated with a degree in strategic communications from Miami University in Ohio and is pursuing a certificate in event management from the George Washington School of Business.
+Farrell Barnes, Development Contractor Farrell manages the Foundation’s philanthropic and donor programs as well as fundraising events and appeals.
+With over six years of development and special events experience, she most recently worked as the Director of Alumni Relations and Advancement Assistant at Norwood School in Bethesda and has also supported the development office at Georgetown Visitation Preparatory School.
+Farrell is an active member of the Junior League of Washington and serves as Vice President of the Jete Society of The Washington Ballet.
+She graduated with a degree in strategic communications from Miami University in Ohio and is pursuing a certificate in event management from the George Washington School of Business.